2026 Surgical Information Systems Guide to ASC Billing and RCM

 Metrics are most valuable when they inform strategy and drive continuous process improvement.
 High-performing surgery centers utilize real-time dashboards and comprehensive reporting systems to foster accountability, accelerate decision-making, and address issues proactively.

-Proactive financial counseling that’s rooted in positive patient experience and satisfaction before procedures empower patients with:
+Proactive financial counseling rooted in this transparency empowers patients with:

-• Comprehensive education about patient assistance programs and support payment solutions
+• Comprehensive education about patient assistance programs, reducing “statement shock” and anxiety.

 Following a procedure, seamless post-care interactions remain essential.
 Offering financial education, electronic billing statements, online payment portals, and timely support underscores your commitment to patient service and accessibility.